dappnode/DAppNodeDocs/docs/user/quick-start/first-steps.md

 </p>

 ### Automatic System Updates
-The next window will ask you about automatic system updates.
-If you turn on this option, your DAppNode will be updated automatically when it detects that there is a new version published to the official DAppNode repositories.
-Roughly 24 hours after your DAppNode recognizes that there is a new version, it will start the upgrade to the new version.
+The next window will ask you about automatic package updates for all packages, *core packages have automatic updates enabled by default*, If you enable this option, all your installed DAppNode packages will be updated automatically when it detects that there is a new version published to the official DAppNode repositories.
+Roughly 24 hours after your DAppNode recognizes that there is a new version, it will start the update to the new version.

-The DAppNode maintainers **strongly** recommend you leave this option enabled.
+The DAppNode team **strongly** recommends you leave this option enabled.
 <p align="center">
     <img src="../../../../img/first_steps_3.png"/>
 </p>